mikeos-tech/dictionary-sync/README.md

 5. Execute the following commands:

-     *sudo systemctl daemon-reload*
+     sudo systemctl daemon-reload

-     *sudo systemctl start  dic_sync.service*
+     sudo systemctl start  dic_sync.service

-     *sudo systemctl status dic_sync.service*
+     sudo systemctl status dic_sync.service

-     *sudo systemctl enable dic_sync.service*
+     sudo systemctl enable dic_sync.service

-It this runs without error the program will run whilst the computer it is installed on is running.
+It these run without error the program will be run and continue to run whilst the computer it is installed on, is running.

 6.I can be disabled using the command:

-      *sudo systemctl disable example.service*
+      sudo systemctl disable example.service

+This works for me and is hear to be used and modified as required.
+It probably isn't the best solution for this problem.
+I'm open to suggestions on how it can be improved.